-Another option could come at the Doctoral level.
+Another option could come at the Doctoral degree level.
 Students in the Doctorate of Applied Developmental Psychology program at partner school, University of Maryland Baltimore County could pursue a concentration (certificate) in one of three areas.

 An Early Development/Early Intervention focus might explore the genetic, biological and environmental factors that impede or promote development in the early years.
 Students might also study both established and innovative intervention approaches for infants and young children at risk.